lsever-walter/AMFS/README.md

 </div>
 After the individual implmentation of PID feedback and mains electricity feedforward, we combined both methods to further attenuate the noises in our signal.
 The standard deviation was reduced to 0.4 mG, as contrast to 0.8 mG for PID feedback alone.
 There was about 35 dB attenuation of power spectral density at 60 Hz, from which we obtained by subtracting the peak value at 60 Hz from their respective noise floors.
 Through integrating the power spectral density to the bandwidths of PID feedback alone (f = 300 Hz) and of Feedback and Feedforward (f = 850 Hz), we calculated area ratios of 705 and 65, respectively.

-# Two Probe Stabilization Setup Guide
+# Two Probe Stabilization Setup Guide with Qnimble and LNA

 1. The moku:go will be used for live measurements so you can tune things more quickly, the Qnimble is what’s actually used as the PID controller.